Migrating to a different server

 At NO TIME any changes to the ORIGINAL system are required EXCEPT putting Nextcloud into maintenance mode.

-This ensures, should anything unforseen happen you can go back to your existing installation and provide your users with a running Nextcloud while debugging the problem.
+This ensures, should anything unforeseen happen you can go back to your existing installation and provide your users with a running Nextcloud while debugging the problem.

-- On the original machine then stop Nextcloud.
+On the original machine then stop Nextcloud.
 First activate the maintenance mode.
-After waiting for 6-7 minutes for all sync clients to register the server as in maintenance mode stop the application and/or Web server that serves Nextcloud.
+After waiting for 6-7 minutes for all sync clients to register the server is in maintenance mode stop the application and/or Web server that serves Nextcloud.

 -toption) otherwise the clients will re-download all the files after the migration.
 Depending on the original installation method and the OS the files are located in different locations.
 On the new system make sure to pick the appropriate locations.
 If you change any paths, make sure to adapt the paths in the Nextcloud config.php file.
 Note: This step might take several hours, depending on your installation.

-- While still having Nextcloud in maintenance mode (confirm!) and BEFORE
+While still having Nextcloud in maintenance mode (confirm!) and BEFORE changing the

 CNAMErecord in the DNS start up the database, Web server / application server on the new machine and point your web browser to the migrated Nextcloud instance.
 Confirm that you see the maintenance mode notice, that a logfile entry is written by both the Web server and Nextcloud and that no error messages occur.
 Then take Nextcloud out of maintenance mode and repeat.
 Log in as admin and confirm normal function of Nextcloud.